Great Scotland Yard: Pre-1812

 Not much is known about this space.
 It is likely that it was an empty courtyard until 1812, where a coach house and reservoir were built to house the king's horses and stewards.

 1812–1874

 Not much changed between these years and the building continued to be used as the Royal Stables.
-Then, in 1873 the Metropolitan Police brought the stables from the Waterloo and Whitehall Railway company and built the ‘Hackney Carriage & Detective Department’ in 1874.
+Then, in 1873 the Metropolitan Police brought the stables from the Waterloo and Whitehall Railway company and built the Hackney Carriage and Detective Department in 1874.
 The building was the first dedicated space for the detective department and was where all the high-profile cases were processed and high-profile prisoners were held.

 The striking and individual architecture of Great Scotland Yard is recognisable and iconic to many worldwide.
 Its Edwardian red brick, Portland stone and the famous green doors were all part of the 1874 design.
 The green doors have borne witness to many historic events and characters and have become a symbol and shorthand for Great Scotland Yard as part of the city of London's rich heritage.